meta-d/sap-fiori-templates/angular-standalone/README.md

 Before you start, install npm packages by running `npm install`.

+* Before other packages that this project is depend on upgrade to Angular 17 version, please use `npm install --legacy-peer-deps` to install dependent packages.

 To start the development server run `nx serve angular-standalone` or `npm run start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ### Environments